Frequently Asked Questions

 Is there anywhere I can leave a bag I don't need on my trip outside the city?

 How do I get there?
 For those coming from Europe, the most straightforward way to access Kamchatka is via Moscow.
 Aeroflot and Rossiya Airlines (Aeroflot' Russian International Airlines) fly direct, non-stop daily from Moscow to Petropavlovsk-Kamchatsky.
 This 'great circle' 7500km (4687 mile) flight spans nine time zones.
+Alternative way with S7 Airlines at via Vladivostok and Novosibirsk.

 Please check timetable of Kamchatka airport here.